Mahesh12218699/NetflixDashboard/README.md

 # NetflixDashboard
-The dashboard provide the analysis of netflix data of 2021
+This dashboard provide the analysis of netflix data of 2021